With a little TikTok research and some help from the experts, we uncover the hottest lash trends of 2024.

 Angel lash pic courtesy of Ellie Edwards

-Going back to lash extensions, where we are now seeing more natural looks take hold, Edwards believes the “angel lash” effect will emerge as one of the biggest trends of 2023.
+Going back to lash extensions, where we are now seeing more natural looks take hold, Edwards believes the “angel lash” effect will emerge as one of the biggest trends of 2024 and beyond.

 “Angel sets are taking off,” she says.
 “They’re very similar to anime lashes in that you use a number of different choppy lengths so that it looks more like the natural lash rather than a uniform set.”

-With 4.5 million views on TikTok, Edwards predicts that the #AngelLashes trend will push the #FoxEyeLash (4.6 million views on TikTok) trend that dominated in 2022 out of the market.
+With 4 million views on TikTok in the UK in the past year, Edwards predicts that the #AngelLashes trend will push the #FoxEyeLash trend that dominated in 2022 and early 2023 out of the market.

 “The fox eye look is beautiful but isn’t for everyone,” says Edwards.
 “On some clients, it can look quite harsh because this look uses an L-curl.”
 For these clients, she normally recommends a softer, cat-eye look.